 “The Cossack history is the foundation of the Ukrainian national identity,” says Pavlo Mykhed, a doctor of philology at the Taras Shevchenko Institute of Literature.
 “When Maidan [2014 Ukrainian revolution] happened, the Cossack past was brought back to life.
 [Rebels] gathered in sotnias [hundreds] and kurinis [several hundreds], just as it used to be in the Zaporozhian Host, and just as Gogol described it in Taras Bulba.”

 The great writer himself had trouble answering the much-disputed question about his identity.
 “I don’t know whether my soul is Ukrainian or Russian.
 All I know is that I would never give preference to someone from Little Russia or to someone from Russia,” he wrote in 1844, with Little Russia being a term assigned to the Zaporozhian Host after its annexation by Muscovy.

 Gogol’s universe was larger than Ukraine and Russia.
 Over time, his worldview grew increasingly globalist, mystical and esoteric.
 Eventually he suffered from an apparent bout of severe depression that some literary scholars have characterized as insanity, and he died at the age of 41.
 But centuries later, for many, his works remain the best source to learn about the two countries’ past and to understand their present.

-Giorgi Lomsadze is a freelance journalist and a frequent contributor to EurasiaNet.org's Tamada Tales blog.
+Giorgi Lomsadze is a freelance journalist based in Tbilisi, and the author of Eurasianet's Tamada Tales blog.